 How To Find The Right Ceiling Fan Model To Replace My Blades

 Some ceiling fans offer a multi-pack where you can buy additional blades with the full set.
-However, because most people intend to use ceiling fans for many years, the stress of keeping extra blades for possible replacement deter people from buying the multi-packs.
+However, because most people intend to use ceiling fans for many years, the stress of keeping extra blades for possible replacement deters people from buying the multi-packs.

-The best way to find replacement blades is to go back to the manufacturing company, check their official website or Amazon.
+The best way to find replacement blades is to go back to the manufacturing company, check their official website, or Amazon.
 While doing this, make sure you know the model number of your ceiling fan and the size of your blades.